Watch autumn leaves change colour

 Escape to Mount Falcon Estate with your nearest and dearest for an unforgettable getaway in County Mayo.
 Snuggle up in a luxurious woodland cabin on the grounds of the 100-acre estate and watch the seasons change outside your window.

-Feel the rush of the autumn air on the bike trails beyond the cabin, or hear the leaves crunch beneath your feet on the Woodlands Hawk Walk as you stroll through the private woods with a trained hawk on your hand.
+Enjoy the crisp autumn air on the bike trails beyond the cabin, or go for a stroll through the private woods on the Woodlands Hawk Walk with a trained hawk on your hand.

 Plan a birdwatching getaway

-Autumn gives us all a chance to catch glimpses of the powerful and beautiful birds of prey that patrol our skies.
+Autumn gives us a chance to catch glimpses of the powerful and beautiful birds of prey that patrol the skies above.
 It’s the prime migrating time for birds, so pack up your binoculars and a flask of tea and head for the outdoors.

 Golden eagles in Glenveagh National Park, Donegal